-We pay dividends on the senior preferred stock.
-For each quarter from January 1, 2013 through and including December 31, 2017, the dividend payment on the senior preferred stock was or will be the amount, if any, by which our Net Worth Amount (as defined below) at the end of the immediately preceding fiscal quarter, less the applicable capital reserve amount, exceeds zero.
-The applicable capital reserve amount was \$1.2 billion for 2016, is \$600 million for 2017 and will decline to zero on January 1, 2018.
-For each quarter beginning January 1, 2018, the dividend payment will be the amount, if any, by which our Net Worth Amount at the end of the immediately preceding fiscal quarter exceeds zero.
-If the calculation of the dividend payment for a quarter does not exceed zero, then no dividend will accrue or be payable for that quarter.
+Treasury, as the holder of the senior preferred stock, is entitled to receive cumulative quarterly cash dividends, when, as and if declared by our Board of Directors.
+Under the August 2012 amendment to the Purchase Agreement, our cash dividend requirement each quarter is the amount, if any, by which our Net Worth Amount, at the end of the immediately preceding fiscal quarter, less the applicable capital reserve amount, exceeds zero.
+The applicable capital reserve amount was \$600 million in 2017.
 The term Net Worth Amount is defined as: (a) our total assets (excluding Treasury's commitment and any unfunded amounts thereof), less (b) our total liabilities (excluding any obligation in respect of capital stock), in each case as reflected on our consolidated balance sheets prepared in accordance with generally accepted accounting principles.